polarityio/crits/README.md

  cd /app/polarity-server/integrations
  ```

-6. Extract the zip by running the following command
+6. Extract the tar file:

  ```bash
  tar -xzvf <filename>
  ```

-6. Navigate into the extracted folder for the new integration.
+6. Navigate into the extracted folder for the new integration:

  ```bash
 cd <filename>
 ```

-7. Run the following command to install the integration's dependencies:
+7. Install the integration's dependencies:

  ```bash
 npm install